QuarkNerd/blog/soneill/_posts/2014-11-21-introducing-the-mean-stack.md

 <h2 style="text-indent: -9999px; background-image:url('{{ site.github.url }}/soneill/assets/2014-11-21-introducing-the-mean-stack/what-header.png'); height:265px; background-repeat: no-repeat; background-position: center;" class="aligncenter">What is MEAN.IO</h2>

 Mean.io is a full stack, Javascript, [web application framework](http://en.wikipedia.org/wiki/Web_application_framework).
 Full stack means that we're involved in each level of the application, so that's database + server + front end + UI.
 There are other stacks but MEAN.IO stands out in it's use of Javascript at every level.
 This means that you can reduce context switching, use a common data format and common tools.
-The name mean.io is an acronym of its consituent parts:
+The name mean.io is an acronym of its constituent parts:

 - MongoDB
 - Express.js